Who God Is

 What can we do to cooperate with God?

-So Jesus needed to be glorified before we can have faith in receiving the Holy Spirit as an overflow of living water.
+So Jesus needed to be glorified before we can have faith to receive the Holy Spirit as an overflow of living water.
 What does glorified mean?
 Glorify is a word that means for the true thing to be revealed and disclosed.
 It is like someone taking a drape off of a new statue and revealing it for the first time.

-In John 17:4-5 Jesus was praying to the Father and He said, “I have glorified You upon the earth.
+In John 17:4-5 Jesus was praying to the Father, saying, “I have glorified You on the earth.
 I have finished the work which You have given Me to do.
-And now Father, glorify Me with Yourself with the glory which I had with You before the world was.”
+And now, O Father, glorify Me together with Yourself, with the glory which I had with You before the world was.”
 Jesus revealed the Father to the people with whom He came into contact.
 Now it was the Father’s turn to show who Jesus really was.

-Shortly after this, Pentecost took place and the were baptised in the Holy Spirit and fire!
+Shortly after this, Pentecost took place, and the disciples were baptized in the Holy Spirit and fire!

 In Genesis as the creator and the seed of woman.
 He showed Himself to be the propagator of a new race through a blood covenant to replace the fallen race of Adam.